[home]

 Except at the personal day-level, where you're working on tickets, getting requests for feature updates from your PM, bug discoveries from QA, and breaking down your actual tickets into different tasks, which may require subtasks that weren't anticipated.

 One proposal is that you should track all of these tasks, no matter how small, in JIRA.
 But the teams I see successful at implementing this are those that can afford to work at a slower, more "enterprise" pace.
-Which isn't a problem—-at least for engineering—-but it's often not an option at smaller startups, when learning cycles must be fast.
+Which isn't a problem—at least for engineering—but it's often not an option at smaller startups, when learning cycles must be fast.

 Even if you work at a larger company, at a slower pace, you may relate when it comes to personal life: tasks come from a variety of directions, at all times.
 You can't toss every minor task in a task manager.